 2021 - 2023

-- Training 40 librarians from 25 libraries in adult learning and facilitation skills, basic digital and mobile information literacy skills, internet searching, knowledge of local online resources and services, internet safety and how to facilitate learning circles.
+- Training librarians from the selected libraries in adult learning and facilitation skills, basic digital and mobile information literacy skills, internet searching, knowledge of local online resources and services, internet safety and how to facilitate learning circles.

 - Raising awareness about free or affordable computer and internet access in libraries, digital skills training and learning circles, and reaching out to women and unemployed youth.